-Everyone from dermatologists to brand founders and aestheticians has made a TikTok account to dispel skincare myths (homemade face masks are a no-no), decipher complicated ingredients (retinoids are your friend) and recommend under-the-radar skincare brands such as Paula's Choice.
-The app is also exceptionally helpful for those struggling with skin gripes, for example acne and eczema, or people looking for simple skincare guidance.
+From brand founders to dermatologists and aestheticians, waves of experts have made TikTok accounts to dispel skincare myths (glycolic acid isn't a good deodorant alternative), spread helpful skincare hacks (try SPF layering) and recommend the buzziest skincare brands of the moment.
+The app is also exceptionally helpful for those struggling with skin gripes, such as acne and eczema, or people looking for simple skincare guidance.

 In fact, it's difficult not to stumble across someone sharing their "game-changing" skincare routine while scrolling through the app.
-But while a handful of methods are to be avoided (lemon juice should go nowhere near your skin), there are some real gems, including genius techniques and easily affordable skincare brands.
-If your current skincare routine isn't cutting it, or you just fancy a change, we've rounded up the smartest skincare routines TikTokers have shared recently.
-Plus, where you can shop all the brilliant products featured.
+But while a handful of methods are to be avoided, there are some real gems, including genius techniques and easily affordable skincare brands.
+If your current skincare routine isn't cutting it, or you just fancy a change, we've rounded up the smartest skincare routines TikTokers have shared recently — plus, where you can shop all the brilliant products featured.

 Next, Nicolle suggests following with The Ordinary's Niacinamide 10% + Zinc 1% Serum, £5.
 Niacinamide minimises oil production (preventing breakouts), reduces the appearance of large pores and brings down inflammation or redness.
 Following with a high factor, moisturising sunscreen is the final step.
 While the Biossance product Nicolle loves isn't available in the UK, R29 rates Polaar Very High Protection SPF50+ Sunscreen Lotion, £22, which absorbs fast and doesn't leave behind a white cast.